G-Technology G-Raid 16TB Thunderbolt 3 Review

 Today we are going to take a look at the first of a number of Thunderbolt 3 drives here on LensVid.

 If you are not familiar with Thunderbolt 3, it is a real game-changing connector and data transfer protocol developed by Intel here in Israel.
-In 2015 I had a chance to interview the head of the team which developed this technology in Intel (you can see parts of this interview on the screen right now).
+In 2015 I had a chance to interview the head of the team which developed this technology in Intel (you can see parts of this interview on the video above – and an article that was published on IEEE Spectrum as well).
 Thunderbolt 3 brings ultra-high data transfer speeds of up to 40Gbps (or 5GB/s) which is 4 times as fast as USB 3.1 as well as a whole host of other capabilities and supported protocols.

 Unlike Thunderbolt 2, the new Thunderbolt 3 uses the same physical connector as the USB type C. What is important to understand though, is that although every Thunderbolt 3 can be used as a USB type C connector – the opposite isn’t the case and regular USB-C connectors do not support the fast transfer speeds of Thunderbolt 3 nor many of its other features.

 After we prized the technology I do want to share our own personal experience with Thunderbolt 3.
 This is not particular to the G-Raid drive and true for other TB3 devices that we used.

 First I want to say that our experience is based on two Windows 10 based desktops.
 On new PC laptops which comes pre-installed from the factory this might not happen and from our understanding MACs still have much better Thunderbolt 3 support out of the box than Windows machines.